October 2017 - Horizon 2050 Conference

 On 30 June 2016, 70 representatives from 30 organisations providing services in the borough met to hear about some of the key developments planned for the borough and to share their views on how together, we can ensure Basingstoke remains a great place to live and work.

-For more detailed information please see the event report below.
+For more information and outcomes from the workshop session please see the event report below.

 Reviewing the latest Indices of Deprivation data for Basingstoke and Deane

 Approximately 50 people representing 25 organisations attended the BASP workshops in December 2015.
 The aim of the event was to bring partners together to review the latest release of the indices of deprivation data, to discuss opportunities for joint working, to network and to share information on current and planned activities.

 Anthony Bravo, as BASP chair welcomed delegates and provided some background on how the indices of deprivation data has been utilised locally in the past.
 Sally Kenyon from Basingstoke and Deane Borough Council then presented a summary of the data released in September 2015.

 Following the presentations delegates discussed how the data reflected their experiences, identified priorities and considered how we could work together to address issues.